ProjectPhil/pmusic/README.md

-Here's the full markdown version of your `README.md` as one complete document:

 # Lavalink Bot Configuration Setup

 This README explains how to configure and run your Lavalink bot with the necessary settings in `config.js`.
 Lavalink is a powerful backend service for Discord music bots, enabling audio streaming capabilities.